 These organizations appeared more than 10,000 years ago, with small tribes in search of survival.
 A leader, through his strength, has power and leads the organization, keeping people afraid to achieve their goals.
 There are no formal hierarchies or titles.
 This limits growth.
 They are suitable for chaotic and less complex environments.
 Current examples of red organizations are mafias or street gangs.

 Amber (conformist): Views of what is right are internalized according to a belief common to the group.
 Self-discipline is exercised to adhere to these views, and shame and guilt are used to enforce them.

-Orange (achievement): The world is seen as a machine: predictable, and able to be scientifically understood and controlled to achieve a desired outcome.
+Orange (achievement): The world is seen as a machine: predictable, and able to be scientifically understood and controlled to achieve the desired outcome.

 Green (pluralistic): Characterized by a sense of inclusion, and a drive to view and treat all people as equal.
 A common metaphor used for relationships is that of a family.